 Advantages:

-• The SmartMeasurement™ ATMF air mass flow meters, with its no moving parts and wide turn-downs are used for combustion air system as well as fuel gas to boilers.
+• The SmartMeasurement™ ATMF air mass flow meters, with their no moving parts and wide turn-downs, are used for combustion air systems as well as fuel gas to boilers.

-• The SmartMeasurement™ ALVT vortex flow meters are an ideal choice to measuring and control steam boilers in the power industries.
+• The SmartMeasurement™ ALVT vortex flow meters are an ideal choice for measuring and controlling steam boilers in the power industries.

 Biogas from Landfills in cogeneration power plants